Selvapiana, Extra Virgin Olive Oil

 Production

-Ultra-modern, stainless steel continuous presses are used.
-Most experts now agree that this method of pressing results in fresher, cleaner oils that retain their colour and fruitiness for a longer period of time.
-The oil was settled in a mixture of terracotta orci (urns), and stainless steel.
-It was bottled after a light filtration through cotton.
+Ultra-modern stainless steel continuous presses are used, to produce fresher, cleaner oils that retain their colour and fruitiness for longer.
+The oil is then settled in a combination of terracotta Orci and stainless steel before being bottled after a light filtration through cotton.

 Tasting Notes & Technical Details

-The oil is vivid green in colour with great viscosity, it has fresh and clean aromas with notes of artichoke, freshly cut grass and green tomatoes.
-On the palate, it is ripe and viscous with lovely purity and intensity and a spicy, peppery character on the finish.
+This Extra Virgin olive oil is vivid green in colour with excellent viscosity.
+Its aromas are fresh and clean, with notes of artichoke, freshly cut grass and green tomatoes.
+On the palate, the oil is ripe and viscous, displaying purity and intensity, with a spicy, peppery finish.

 Other wines from this producer